-Most of the site is flat from east to west - 0.95% slope.
+The majority of the site is flat from east to west -0.95% slope.
 The west property along Lilly Rd NE drops slightly onto Lilly Rd NE.
 Given the flat site, there will be relatively little grading (~200 cy), more fill.
 A mix of Madrone, Douglas Fir and Big Leaf Maple (59 mature trees) in the east portion of the development site will be retained for open space - passive and active open areas and the soil and vegetation protection area.
+This requirement is met.